 Jet Lag Meaning?

 What is Jet Lag and why do we get it?
-The best and easiest way to define ‘Jet Lag’ is to say it’s like having a debilitating ‘sleep disorder.’
+The best and easiest way to define ‘Jet Lag’ is to say it’s like having a debilitating ‘sleep disorder’.
 Jet Lag is also called ‘Time Zone Change Syndrome.’
-It can affect anyone who travels across multiple time zones in a short period of time.
-Spending hours on a plane travelling across different time zones can affect your internal body clock.
+It can affect anyone who travels across multiple time zones in a short time.
+Spending hours on a plane flying across different time zones can affect your internal body clock.
 Being jetlagged can leave you feeling weary, dehydrated and even unwell.

 Symptoms can affect you both day and night.
-You may find you wake in the wee-hours of the morning and are unable to fall back to sleep.
-Day time fatigue and the need for an afternoon nap are very common ailments.
+You may find you wake in the early hours of the morning and unable to fall back to sleep.
+Day time fatigue and the need for an afternoon nap are prevalent ailments.
 Depending on how many time zones you cross, the higher the chances you will experience symptoms of jet lag.

-Travellers often ask ‘How long does jet lag last’ and the truth answer is the duration of the symptoms depends on a number of factors.
-Being outdoors in natural light, eating well and drinking lots of water is natures way of reducing the unpleasant feelings of jetlag.
+Travellers often ask ‘How long does jet lag last’, and the right answer is the duration of the symptoms depends on several factors.
+Being outdoors in natural light, eating well and drinking lots of water is nature’s way of reducing the unpleasant feelings of jetlag.

-These following jet lag prevention and recovery tips may help reduce the severity and shorten the time period.
+These jet lag prevention and recovery tips may help reduce the severity and shorten the duration.
 If symptoms persist, speak to your doctor.

 What is Pycnogenol and does it prevent or reduce Jet Lag symptoms?

-These following Jet Lag prevention and recovery tips may also help reduce the severity and time period of the symptoms.
-If symptoms persist, speak to your doctor.
+These Jet Lag prevention and recovery tips may also help reduce the severity and duration of symptoms.
+Speak to your doctor, if symptoms persist.